Vitamin D is extremely important for good health.

 In one case study, a boy developed stomach pain and constipation after taking improperly labeled vitamin D supplements, whereas his brother experienced elevated blood levels without any other symptoms (

-In another case study, an 18-month-old child who was given 50,000 IU of vitamin D3 for three months experienced diarrhea, stomach pain and other symptoms.
+In another case study, an 18-month-old child who was given 50,000 IU of vitamin D3 for 3 months experienced diarrhea, stomach pain, and other symptoms.
 These symptoms resolved after the child stopped taking the supplements (

 Because vitamin D plays an important role in calcium absorption and bone metabolism, getting enough is crucial for maintaining strong bones.

-However, too much vitamin D can also be detrimental to bone health.
+However, too much vitamin D can be detrimental to bone health.

-To protect yourself against bone loss, avoid taking excessive vitamin D supplements and take a vitamin K2 supplement.
-You can also consume foods rich in vitamin K2, such as grass-fed dairy and meat.
+To protect against bone loss, avoid taking excessive vitamin D supplements and take a vitamin K2 supplement.
+You can also eat foods rich in vitamin K2, such as grass-fed dairy and meat.

 Excessive vitamin D intake frequently results in kidney injury.

-In one study of 62 people who received excessively high-dose vitamin D injections, each person experienced kidney failure — whether they had healthy kidneys or existing kidney disease (
+In one study in 62 people who received excessively high-dose vitamin D injections, each person experienced kidney failure — whether they had healthy kidneys or existing kidney disease (

 Kidney failure is treated with oral or intravenous hydration and medication.

-Summary: Too much vitamin D may lead to kidney injury in people with healthy kidneys, as well as in those with established kidney disease.
+Summary Too much vitamin D may lead to kidney injury in people with healthy kidneys, as well as those with established kidney disease.

-Vitamin D is extremely important for overall health.
-Even if you follow a healthy diet, you may require supplements in order to achieve optimal blood levels.
+Vitamin D is extremely important for your overall health.
+Even if you follow a healthy diet, you may require supplements to achieve optimal blood levels.

-However, it is also possible to have too much of a good thing.
+However, it’s also possible to have too much of a good thing.

-Make sure to avoid excessive doses of vitamin D. Generally speaking, 4,000 IU or less per day is considered safe as long as your blood values are being monitored.
+Make sure to avoid excessive doses of vitamin D. Generally, 4,000 IU or less per day is considered safe, as long as your blood values are being monitored.